top of page

 the nuts and bolts of it

-Our Wolf 220 Picker came over from Germany.
-With lots of spinning fingers, vacuums, and conveyor belts, the hop cones go out one way and the stems, leaves, and string another.
+We use two Wolf 220 Pickers, which came over from Germany.
+With lots of spinning fingers, vacuums, and conveyor belts involved, the stems, leaves, and string are shifted one way and the hop cones the other.

-The cones are then fed into a four-tiered louvered floor dryer.
-Forced hot air and time get their moisture down to around 10%.
-The dried hops condition on the cool warehouse floor before we bale them and store them in cold storage until it's time to pelletize.
+From there, the cones are then fed into a four-tiered louvered floor dryer where forced hot air and time are used to reduce their moisture to around 10%.
+Once dried, our hops are placed on the cool warehouse floor to condition before being baled, and then they are moved into cold storage until it's time to pelletize.

 "I love these hops!
 They are the nicest Crystals I have ever smelled!"